VanTaS15/QuorumForge/docs/EVIDENCE.md

 - a position references a claim id that was never declared;
 - a confidence falls outside `[0.0, 1.0]`;
 - a `cite` (line format) has no matching position.

+These checks catch the most common authoring mistakes — typo'd ids and out-of-range confidences — before they silently drop votes.

+---

+## 5. Normalization

+Before adjudication, every claim's text is reduced to a canonical `normalized` form used for grouping near-duplicate claims.
+Normalization:

+1. lower-cases and collapses runs of whitespace;
+2. strips trailing sentence punctuation (`. ! ? ;`);
+3. removes a single leading hedge (`I think`, `arguably`, `clearly`, …) when it forms a whole leading word;
+4. expands a fixed set of contractions (`isn't` → `is not`, `can't` → `cannot`,